-The key to NOMS is the use of ASHA's Functional Communication Measures (FCMs).
-FCMs are a series of disorder-specific, seven-point rating scales designed to describe the change in an individual's functional communication and/or swallowing ability over time.
-Based on an individual's treatment plan/IEP, FCMs are chosen and scored by a certified speech-language pathologist on admission and again at discharge from SLP services to depict the amount of change in communication and/or swallowing abilities after speech and language intervention and submitted to ASHA’s national registry.
-In addition to scoring the FCMs, SLPs also provide basic information on patient/client demographics and intervention characteristics (e.g., SLP diagnosis, frequency/intensity of treatment).
+The key to the NOMS SLP Registry is the use of ASHA's Functional Communication Measures (FCMs).
+FCMs are a series of disorder-specific rating scales designed to describe the change in an individual's functional communication and/or swallowing ability over time.
+Based on an individual's treatment plan/Individualized Education Program (IEP), the clinician chooses FCMs and answers related questions at admission to—and again at—discharge from speech-language pathology services.
+The difference in the calculated FCM scores depicts the amount of change in communication and/or swallowing abilities after speech and language intervention.
+All data are submitted to ASHA’s national registry.
+In addition to scoring the FCMs, the clinician also provides basic information on patient demographics and intervention characteristics (e.g., speech-language pathology diagnosis, frequency/intensity of treatment).

-In exchange for submitting data to ASHA's national registry, SLPs and their participating facility(s) and/or school(s) have access to their data benchmarked by treatment setting and diagnosis against the national data and system data if applicable.
-Facilities may also run customized analyses of their data, as well as national data, using our web-based reporting system.
+In exchange for submitting data to us, you and your organization have access to your data benchmarked against our national data.
+You can run customized analyses of your data, as well as national data, using our web-based reporting tool.